jinghuazhao/SCALLOP-Seq/README.md

 idmap.do, ngs.wrap, weswgs.R, prune.wrap, rva.sb, spa.sb are subprograms; and remarks on variant lists submitted centrally are described in INTERVAL.md.

-The natural order is therefore
+The natural order is therefore (see diagram below)
 <div class="mermaid">
 graph LR;
 A[setup] -->B(weswgs.sh);